 Suppose that a customer starts shouting at you, what do you do?
 Firstly, you must recognise that the customer is angry at a situation and is not directing their anger at you.
 Therefore you do not need to defend yourself on a personal level.
 Of course this does not mean that you blame someone else in the hotel; the customer does not want to hear whose fault it is they want a solution for their problem.

-As people, we naturally have a defence mechanism which starts to work when another person demonstrates anger towards us and this is what we need to control when dealing with angry customers.
+As people, we naturally have a defense mechanism which starts to work when another person demonstrates anger towards us and this is what we need to control when dealing with angry customers.
 If we don't then the situation can very quickly become out of control and turn in to a very uncomfortable and unpleasant experience for both parties involved.
-To stop your natural defence mechanism from working then it is a good idea to try and deflect your thoughts to something more practical rather than argue with the customer.
+To stop your natural defense mechanism from working then it is a good idea to try and deflect your thoughts to something more practical rather than argue with the customer.

 An argument can only continue if two people are arguing, it will soon fade away if it is one sided.
 Your practical thoughts and actions could involve taking notes while the customer is talking, paraphrasing what the customer's problem is and summarising what the customer has said.
 These simple yet effective tasks will not only demonstrate to the customer that you have been listening but will also provide written evidence if needed.
 If the customer's allegations are considered a more serious nature by the hotel manager, then the notes taken might be required for proof of the customer's complaint.

 Another good way to defuse a potential heated situation is to use non-verbal signs and signals.
 When first encountering a customer you must remember to smile and look pleased to see them, your verbal greeting should be a positive and approachable one such as "Hello, how may I help?"
 This immediately lets the customer know that you will try and solve their complaint.
 Continue to smile throughout the conversation and remain in an open body position.
 Open body positions are less defensive, which allow the customers to feel more at ease with you.